-- 2. Loss Event Database (LED)

-LED contains data of operational

-risk incidents that are recorded

-with risk-based approach.
-LED

-provides lessons learnt, allows

-for remediation follow-up and

-improvement monitoring, and

-data for capital modelling.

-- 3. Key Indicator (KI)

-KI contains key risk indicators

-(KRIs) and Key Control Indicators

-(KCIs) and serves as an early

-warning signal that encourages

-early control actions to be

-undertaken.

-- (IAM)

-IAM is a tool to monitor if known issues are follow-up using a range of activities, such as control testing, incidents, key indicators, and self-identified issues.
+- 2. Loss Event Database (LED) LED contains data operational risk incidents that are recorded with risk-based LED approach. provides lessons learnt, allows for remediation follow-up and improvement monitoring, and data for capital modelling. - 3.
+Key Indicator (KI) KI contains key risk indicators (KRIs) and Key Control Indicators (KCIs) and serves as an early warning signal that encourages early control actions to be undertaken. - 4.
+Issue & Action Management (IAM) IAM is a tool to monitor if known issues are follow-up using a range of activities, such as control testing, incidents, key indicators, and selfidentified issues. - 5.
+Capital Modelling A tool to calculate regulatory capital charge in accordance to applicable regulations and as part of operational risk mitigation.